 WEDNESDAYS AT THE MISSION BLUE NURSERY

 Volunteers are welcome to join us every Wednesday from 10am to 12:30pm at the Mission Blue Nursery.
-Activities vary depending on the season, but may include planting seeds collected from the mountain, transplanting seedlings, washing pots, and processing seeds collected from the mountain.
-Drop-ins welcome.
-Bring hats, sunscreen, and water.
-Contact Ildiko@mountainwatch.org or call 415 467 6631 for more info.
+Activities vary depending on the season, but may include processing and sowing seeds collected from the mountain, transplanting seedlings, and tending to our native plant demonstration garden.
+Email ariel@ mountainwatch.org or call 415 467 6631 for more information.

 For directions to the Mission Blue Nursery, click here.